albarron/academic-kickstart/content/post/covid19/index.md

 ## Plots Covid 2019 in Italy

 A number of plots displaying the total number of cases and new cases per province.

+*Notice that the bar for 28/04 is missing due to data inconsistencies*

  |  |  |
 ----------------- | ---------------- | ---------------- | ----------------